The digit exchanges in the rotational beta expansions of algebraic numbers: Introduction

 \section{Introduction}

 Let $\beta>1$ be a real number.
-In \cite{Re}, R\'{e}nyi introduced representations of real numbers in the base $\beta$, so called $\beta$-expansions.
+In \cite{Re}, R\'{e}nyi {introduced the representations of real numbers in base $\beta$}, so called $\beta$-expansions.
 Little is known on the digits of $\beta$-expansions of algebraic numbers.
-For instance, Borel \cite{Bo1} conjectured for any integer $b\geq 2$ that all algebraic irrational numbers are normal numbers in base-$b$.
-However, if $b\geq 2$, then it is still unknown whether the digit 1 appears infinitely many times in the base-$b$ expansions of algebraic irrational numbers.
-In this article, we investigate the complexity of the digits of $\beta$-expansions of algebraic numbers.
-In particular, we consider the number of nonzero digits and digit exchanges in the case where $\beta$ is a Pisot or Salem number.
-We now recall the definition of Pisot and Salem numbers.
-Let $\beta$ be an algebraic integer greater than $1$.
+For instance, if ${{\beta=\,}}b\geq 2$ is an integer, then the $\beta$-expansion coincides with the usual base-$b$ expansion.
+Borel \cite{Bo1} conjectured that all algebraic irrational numbers are normal numbers in base-$b$. {However, if $b\geq 3$,} then it is still unknown whether the digit 1 appears infinitely many times in the base-$b$ expansions of algebraic irrational numbers.
+In this article, we investigate the complexity of the digit expansions of real and complex algebraic numbers.
+In particular, we consider the digits of $\beta$-expansions in the case where $\beta$ is a Pisot or Salem number.
+We now recall the definition of Pisot and Salem numbers. {{Let $\beta$ be an algebraic integer}}.
 We call $\beta$ a Pisot number (resp.
-Salem number) if the conjugates of $\beta$ except itself have moduli less than $1$ (resp. if the conjugates of $\beta$ except itself have absolute values not greater than $1$ and there exists a conjugate of $\beta$ with absolute value $1$).
+Salem number) if {{its conjugates over $\Q$,}} except $\beta$ itself have moduli less than $1$ (resp. if {{its conjugates over $\Q$,}} except $\beta$ itself have absolute values not greater than $1$ and there exists a conjugate of $\beta$ with absolute value $1$).